misiektoja/xbox_monitor/README.md

 * `XBOX_ACTIVE_CHECK_INTERVAL`, `-k`: check interval when the user is online or away (seconds)
 * `XBOX_CHECK_INTERVAL`, `-c`: check interval when the user is offline (seconds)

+<a id="network-timeouts-and-retries"></a>
+### Network Timeouts and Retries

+Requests to Xbox Live and to the Microsoft sign-in endpoint use a 30 second timeout, and a token refresh that fails because of a network timeout or a temporary server-side error (HTTP 429 or 5xx) is retried up to three times with an exponentially growing delay.

+On a slow or unstable connection you can raise the timeout and the number of attempts via the configuration file:

+* `XBOX_API_TIMEOUT`: timeout for Xbox Live and Microsoft authentication API requests (seconds, default 30)
+* `TOKEN_REFRESH_RETRIES`: how many token refresh attempts to make before giving up (default 3, set to 1 to disable retrying)
+* `TOKEN_REFRESH_RETRY_DELAY`: delay before the first retry, doubled after every failed attempt (seconds, default 5)

+An expired or revoked refresh token is a credential problem rather than a network problem, so it is reported immediately and starts the interactive re-authorization flow instead of being retried.

 <a id="debug-mode"></a>
 ### Debug Mode